 He has since worked at St. Mary’s Hospital in London, Wexham Park Hospital in Slough and Stoke Mandeville Hospital in Aylesbury, before qualifying as a General Practitioner.
-He lives in Berkshire with his cat.
+He lives in Berkshire with his wife and daughter.

 Phillip’s family are all from South Buckinghamshire.
 His father was born in High Wycombe and runs his own small business.
 His great-grandfather was a coal miner in Gorseinon near Swansea.
 His grandfather was a tail-gunner in a Halifax bomber in the Second World War before going on to work in High Wycombe for over thirty years.
 Consequently, he has been brought up to respect the value of liberty, the importance of taking responsibility for his actions and the value of a good day’s work.
 This family background shapes his politics.

 Phillip has travelled widely throughout Europe, the Middle East, Asia and North America.
 His interests include skiing (water and snow), football, rugby union and playing cricket (badly) for the ‘Old Grumblers’ CC.

 In My Free Time